 Thus, in our diagram above, the home, lab, and GitHub copies of our repository all start exactly the same, with commit ba4.
-But we can make changes to any one of those repositories and commit them, that repository will be ahead of the other repositories, which will not have that commit.
+But if we make and commit changes to one of those repositories, that repository will be ahead of the other repositories, which will not have that commit.
 We can see this in the diagram below, where we have added commit a4e to the repository on our Lab PC:

 To get this same commit on our other remote repositories, we’ll use push and pull commands.